Pieter van der Hulst the Younger: Work

 The painting of a Kermesse in a village in the Herzog Anton Ulrich Museum, Braunschweig museum, signed and dated "P.V.
 Hulst, 1628", is usually attributed to him.
 It is a typical peasant market and festival scene which is similar to those painted by his father and traces back to the peasant genre developed in Flemish art in the 16th century by the painter Pieter Brueghel the Elder.

 A set of six landscapes with figures has been attributed to the artist.
 It shows people engaged in various types of activities ranging from hunting to gallant scenes as well as soldiers at rest.
 These themes were very appreciated by the cultured and rich Antwerp patrons of that time.
 The landscapes are rendered in a very natural and immediate manner, with attention to some details which can draw in the attention of the viewer.

 Van der Hulst has been identified with a certain Verhulst, assistant of Rubens and landscape painter, who collaborated on the painting View of the Escorial, sold to king Charles I of England in 1640 (Longford Castle (Bodenham), private collection).
-In a letter written to Balthasar Gerbier, who was tasked by Charles I to acquire the painting, Rubens explains the history of the painting.
+In a letter written to Balthazar Gerbier, who was tasked by Charles I to acquire the painting, Rubens explains the history of the painting.
 Rubens recounts that he visited the hills around the Escorial with the Spanish painter Velazquez in 1628.
 He used the occasion to draw a sketch of the landscape.
 This sketch was the basis for a painting by Pieter van der Hulst.
 In his letter, Rubens calls van der Hulst 'a very mediocre painter of this city' who made the painting 'according to his abilities' pursuant to Rubens' instructions.